risingsunomi/vortexmapbot/README.md

 ## What is vortex math?

-A psuedoscientifc mathematics that professes finding a digital root to letters and other numbers, the secrets of the universe can be found.
+A pseudoscientific mathematics based philosophy that professes that finding a digital root to letters and other numbers, we can see "the secrets" of the universe and its' fundmental math.

 "Vortex math is a system of numbers which explains the essence of form as a sphere with a vortex..." https://aayushivaish.medium.com/vortex-mathematics-source-code-of-the-universe-23749cc4ad6